mit-han-lab/6s965-fall2022/notes/lecture-20-armdave.md

 Binarized next sentence prediction task

-When choosing the setnences A and B for each pretriang texample:
+When choosing the sentences A and B for each pre-training example:

 50% is the actual next sentence